WillFantom/ha-blueprint-autolighting/README.md

 ### Color Temperature

 Auto color temperature changes (circadian lighting) are largely based from the template that can be found [here on the exchange](https://community.home-assistant.io/t/automatic-circadian-lighting-match-your-lights-color-temperature-to-the-sun/472105).

-Currently, all lights in the room are sent the messages to set the color temperature.
-In the future, I should set this to only be sent to lights that support it.
+Only the lights that support the "color_temp" feature will be sent messages regarding color changes.